Shuttle/Shuttle.Core.Threading/README.md

 public ProcessorThreadPool(string name, int threadCount, IProcessorFactory processorFactory)
 ```

 Each thread pool has a `name` used only for identyfing the pool and for logging.
-The `threadCount` is specified and will run a `Thread` that calls the `IProcessor.Execute(IThreadState state)` instance provided by the `IProcessorFactory.Create()` method in a loop while the `IThreadState.Active` returns true.
+The `threadCount` is specified and will run a `Thread` that calls the `IProcessor.Execute(IThreadState state)` instance provided by the `IProcessorFactory.Create()` method in a loop while the `IThreadState.Active` returns `true`.